Centre activities for 2017-2021

 The Centre for East-West Cultural and Economic Studies provides an ongoing focus for research, teaching, interdisciplinary applications and public education on the interactions among culture, society, economics and politics in the dynamic Indo-Pacific region.

-The Global Development Forum (GDF) is another focus area for the Centre.
+- The Global Development Forum (GDF) is another focus area for the Centre.
 The GDF was co-founded by Professor Ahmed Khalid (PhD, John Hopkins) and Dr Maziar Falarti (PhD, QUT), and is a new focus area, developed from 2014.
 This interdisciplinary research forum explores socio-economic, political and global developments with respect to emerging global economies.
 This ongoing project will focus on the D8, a group of mid-level developing Muslim countries that represent four different regions in the world.
-The Forum is in the midst of a major project, The Developing-8: Economic Integration and Global Governance in Emerging Muslim Countries, which will consist of a collection of edited chapters focusing on the D8 as an institution as well as the particular challenges each country faces.
+The Forum is in the midst of a major project, Economic Integration and Global Governance in Emerging Modern Muslim Economies: Prospects and Challenges for D-8 Countries, which will consist of a collection of edited chapters focusing on the D8 as an institution as well as the particular challenges each country faces.

 Alan Chan Fellowship Exchanges with China